-Ebensburg Main Street Partnership’s performance is evaluated by the Pennsylvania Downtown Center, which works in partnership with Main Street America to identify the local programs that meet ten rigorous performance standards.
-Evaluation criteria determines the communities that are building comprehensive and sustainable revitalization efforts and include standards such as fostering strong public-private partnerships, documenting programmatic progress, and actively preserving historic buildings.
+The organization’s performance is annually evaluated by the Pennsylvania Downtown Center which works in partnership with the National Main Street Center to identify the local programs that meet ten performance standards.
+Evaluation criteria determines the communities that are building comprehensive and sustainable revitalization efforts and include standards such as fostering strong public-private partnerships, securing an operating budget, tracking programmatic progress and actively preserving historic buildings.

-“We are proud to be one of only 25 nationally accredited main street programs in Pennsylvania,” said John Paul Houser, president of the Ebensburg Main Street Partnership.
-“It sets us apart and affirms that we are following the national standard for main street programs.”
+“We are proud to be one of only 40 accredited main street programs in Pennsylvania” said John Paul Houser, president of the Ebensburg Main Street Partnership.
+“It sets us apart and affirms that we are following the national standard for all main street programs.”